Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines].

-At the end of this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.
+At various points in this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.

 {% include requirement/MUST id="dotnet-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines][general-guidelines].

 The guidelines provide a robust methodology for communicating with Azure services.
 The easiest way to ensure that your component meets these requirements is to use the [Azure.Core] package to call Azure services.
 Details of these helper APIs and their usage are described in the [Using HttpPipeline](#dotnet-usage-httppipeline) section.

+TODO: Do we need this section if we'll remove the general section?

 {% include requirement/MUST id="dotnet-general-use-http-pipeline" %} use `HttpPipeline` to implement all methods that call Azure REST services.